-In order to make connections among subnets in same SDN network, the edge devices, such as routers/Exit switches must exchange their information with their neighbors.
-In this architecture, the controller has the main script and the routing table (in the case of using a router as an edge device, then it is called virtual router [22]).
+In order to make connections among subnets in the same SDN network, the edge devices, such as routers/Exit switches must exchange their information with their neighbors.
+In this architecture, the controller has the main script and the routing table (in the case of using a router as an edge device, it is called a virtual router [22]).
 The rules inside each edge device can be installed in two ways.
 Firstly, manually by the administrator, where he/she has to know each neighbor's information (IP address and subnet mask) in order to install a static route to it.
-Secondly, this can be done dynamically by using a routing protocol (e.g. OSPF and RIP), where each controller has the routing protocol's script and exchanges advertisement packets at specified times with its neighbors.
-After the specified discovery time each controller has an understanding of the whole network topology and installs rules in the edge devices (e.g. virtual routers) to pass packets to outside the subnet.
-If the virtual router is used as an edge device then it needs to refresh its connection with its neighbors by exchanging ARP packets after the specified time in order to keep the ARP table in each router updated [23], because it depends on the default gateway mechanism.
-Whilst if the Exit switch is used as an edge device then this omits the use of ARP packets and there is no need to for refreshment as the Exit switch mechanism relies on the proactive behaviour of the SDN controller through the availability of the general view of the network.
+Secondly, this can be done dynamically by using a routing protocol (e.g. OSPF and RIP), where each controller has its script and exchanges advertisement packets at specified times with its neighbors.
+After the specified discovery time, each controller has an understanding of the whole network topology and installs rules in the edge devices (e.g. virtual routers) to pass packets to outside the subnet.
+If the virtual router is used as an edge device, then it needs to refresh its connection with its neighbors by exchanging ARP packets after the specified time in order to keep the ARP table in each router updated [23], because it depends on the default gateway mechanism.
+Whilst if the Exit_switch is used as an edge device, then this omits the use of ARP packets and there is no need for refreshment.
+This is because the Exit_switch mechanism relies on the proactive behavior of the SDN controller through the availability of the general view of the network.